 Kansas Deer Hunting - Northeast Kansas

-hunting management units 9 and 10
+Northeast Kansas hunting management units 9 and 10

-Classic Kansas bow and gun friendly cover.
+Classic Northeast Kansas hunting in bow and gun friendly cover.

 Classic or common unit 9 and 10 hunting land.
 Mixed crops.
 Lightly wooded drainage’s Small wood patches.

 The aerial above is 160 acres at 1/2 by 1/2 mile square.
 This is the average sized spot for one hunter.
 There are more places for stands than most will place.
 We could show more aerials within this unit, however they have the same components in varying amounts.
 Some have more woody cover.
 Some are all crop fields.
 This aerial represents the middle.